 - You could use up to 15,000 pads and tampons during your menstruating years.

 450 periods = a whole lot of pads and tampons.
 Research from the Rochester Institute of Technology reports that most women will use between 12,000 and 15,000 disposable sanitary products in their lifetime, leading to 250 to 300 pounds of waste per person.
+And, in case you hadn't already noticed, we are also facing a major tampon shortage these days.

 The good news?
 These days, you have greener options.
 “There are a variety of reusable menstrual products [available], such as menstrual cups and reusable underwear and pads,” says Lee.